+The deliverables for this task include:

+- 1. Organize at least 4 presentations by diverse experts within classes and for campus and community. - 2.
+Organize at least 3 student field trips, volunteer opportunities, learning experiences - 3.
+Host 4 water related internships in the summer of 2020 for ASU students in the SLV. - 4.
+Assist faculty and students in funding and implementing water related research opportunities.

-The deliverables for this task will include reports documenting the outcomes identified above.
-The reports will document participation numbers and survey results, interviews, press coverage, student produced papers or other products (videos, presentations, etc.), research results, video productions, and other products.
-We will gather feedback from students, faculty and community partners (such as intern hosts) regarding speaker presentations, field trips and participation in special programs both at ASU and with community or other institutional partners and student interns.
+Reports will document each activity including participation numbers, survey results, press coverage, student produced papers or other products (videos, presentations, etc.), research results, and video productions.

+We will gather evaluations and feedback from students, faculty and community partners (such as intern hosts) regarding speaker presentations, field trips, etc.

 We will also track and document results from research projects proposed and funded through the efforts of this initiative.